 Johnson’s boss in New York was general manager Frank Cashen, who had held the same position with the Orioles when Johnson played there.
 Johnson’s first successful move was to persuade Cashen to promote 19-year-old pitch Dwight Gooden, whom Johnson had managed at the tail end of the 1983 season.
 Gooden won 17 games and the Rookie of the Year Award.
 This fit a pattern with Johnson, who favored several young players from the system over the mediocre veterans the Mets had been playing.
 The club won 90 games in 1984, the second best record the club had achieved in its 23-year existence.

 Although the Mets won 92 games in 1987, and 100 games and the division title in 1988, many observers considered the club a disappointment for reaching only a single World Series.
 Johnson had become the only manager in big-league history to win 90 games in each of his first five seasons, but his legacy in New York is marred by the team’s reputation as a traveling frat party.
 Strawberry and Gooden both spent years battling cocaine addiction and other problems, Dykstra led a wild lifestyle, Hernandez battled drug issues—several books have been written about this club’s off-field antics.
 Johnson was not directly involved, but he has been criticized for allowing it go on.
-After two second-place finishes in 1989 and 1990, a slow start in 1991 (20-22) led Cashen to fire Johnson in May.
+After a second-place finish in 1989, a slow start in 1990 (20-22) led Cashen to fire Johnson in May.